 However, A Quiet Place was merely the most successful among a bunch of similar films featuring catastrophes in which one of the key human senses or faculties is impaired.
-See also the likes of Blindness (2008) where the whole world is affected by a plague of blindness; Perfect Sense (2011), which imagines what would happen if people started losing their senses one by one; The Last Days (2013) where the world is devastated by a plague of agoraphobia; and Embers (2015) where the entire population suffers from periodic retrograde amnesia; as well as the subsequent Netflix release The Silence (2019), which had a near-identical premise to A Quiet Place about creatures that kill anybody who makes a sound.
+See also the likes of Blindness (2008) where the whole world is affected by a plague of blindness; Perfect Sense (2011), which imagines what would happen if people started losing their senses one by one; The Last Days (2013) where the world is devastated by a plague of agoraphobia; and Embers (2015) and Little Fish (2020) where the entire population suffers from loss of their memories; as well as the subsequent Netflix release The Silence (2019), which had a near-identical premise to A Quiet Place about creatures that kill anybody who makes a sound.

 The world of Bird Box intrigued me from the opening scenes where Sandra Bullock gets the two children (Vivien Lyra Blair and Julian Edwards) to get in a canoe and they set off down a river with blindfolds over their faces amid dire warnings that they will be killed if they take them off.
 This is followed by flashbacks to the start of the catastrophe where things suddenly impact – a woman in the hospital abruptly trying to bash her brains out against a big glass window and Sandra’s sister Sarah Paulson calmly sitting down inside a burning car.